zhoupan/openhierarchy/README.md

 ### The OpenHierarchy Database
 From the example web project -> WebContent -> WEB-INF -> openhierarchy-clean.sql.
 Use that sql to create the openhierarchy database.
 Check the name of the database in this sql, default should be openhierarchy-system.
 You may use Heidi SQL to set up your db.
 After you have configured the dabase.
 Check the configuration file: WebContent -> WEB-INF -> config.xml to confirm that the connection is correct accordin g to your database setup.

+There is a table named openhierarchy_data_sources, check so that the data source is properly configured.

 ### The Project Specific Database
 Start by create a database with a name of your choice.
 From the example web project -> src -> main.resources -> jpaContext.xml.
 Check out the bean-tag with id "dataSource".
 Change the properties to match your database.